-When you have a home, you have a need to organize.
+When you live in any size home, you have a need for home organizing ideas.
 Fact is, we all have “stuff”.
-And “stuff”, can end up slowing down our day, and ruffling our feathers in the evening.
+And “stuff” can end up slowing down our day, and ruffling our feathers in the evening.
 “Stuff” quickly becomes clutter, and who wants that?
+Not only does clutter take away from the look of your home, it adds to the overwhelm you feel each day.
+If you have stacks of papers that belong no where, crazy and chaotic mornings, or lost backpacks and car keys, check out these easy ideas to organize your home.

 1. This one is pretty self explanatory… Lay our everything you are going to need in the morning, the night